 A.C.D. van Enter and T. Hulshof, "Finite-size effects for anisotropic bootstrap percolation: logarithmic corrections", Journal of Statistical Physics 128(6), 1383-1389 [arXiv]

 M. Heydenreich, R. v.d.
-Hofstad, and T. Hulshof, "High-dimensional incipient infinite clusters revisited", submitted, [arXiv], [pdf (most recent)]
+Hofstad, and T. Hulshof, "High-dimensional incipient infinite clusters revisited", to appear in Journal of Statistical Physics, [arXiv], [pdf (most recent)]

 T. Hulshof, "The high-dimensional incipient infinite cluster", PhD thesis, Eindhoven University of Technology, (2013) [pdf]